 - Outsole: Commonly referred to as the “sole,” this makes contact with the ground and needs to be replaced every once in a while.

-- Welt: Strip of leather that runs along the perimeter of the outsole & rests between the outsole and the insole.
+- Welt: Strip of leather that runs along the perimeter of the outsole & rests between the outsole and the insole; not present in all shoes

 - Last: The wooden form on which a shoe is shaped.
 Also refers to the basic shape or silhouette of a shoe.